Designing with empathy

 Examples of social design in research

-Explore our flagship cases: inspiring research projects that have delivered meaningful outcomes for both the research team and society.
+Check out our icon cases!
+Inspiring research projects that have produced valuable results for both the research group involved and society.

 The added value of design-driven research

-An intervention is successful only when there is a perfect balance between the user, the form, and the context in which it is applied.
-Explore the value of design in our in-depth article on the key characteristics of design-driven research.
+An intervention succeeds only when there is a perfect balance between the user, the form and the context in which it is applied.
+Discover the value of design in our in-depth article on the properties of design-driven research.

 Monthly Q&A